project-codeflare/multi-cluster-app-dispatcher/doc/usage/examples/kuberay/kuberay-mcad.md

     - OpenShift cluster:

-        MCAD and KubeRay Operators are part of the CodeFlare stack which provides a simple, user-friendly abstraction for scaling, queuing and resource management of distributed AI/ML and Python workloads.
-Please follow the `Distributed Workloads` [Quick-Start](https://github.com/opendatahub-io/distributed-workloads/blob/main/Quick-Start.md) for installation.
+        On OpenShift,  MCAD and KubeRay are already part of the Open Data Hub Distributed Workload Stack.
+The stack provides a simple, user-friendly abstraction for scaling, queuing and resource management of distributed AI/ML and Python workloads.
+Please follow the Quick Start in the [Distributed Workloads](https://github.com/opendatahub-io/distributed-workloads) for installation.

 #### Steps